whitespacecode/electron-autoupdater/README.md

 - **repo**: Required.
 Repo name
 - **accessToken** Required.
 Github personal access token with access to your repo
 - **allowPrerelease** Optional.
 Default false.
 Specify if you want to allow auto updating to releases tagged as prerelease
-- **forwardEvents** Optional.
+- **shouldForwardEvents** Optional.
 Default true.
 Specify if you want to automatically forward events to all renderer windows.
 Should only be disabled for performance reasons, or if manually handling events in the main process.

 ### Config Example